Eggnog Spice Cake with Caramelized Pears and Maple Whipped Cream

 - Mix 1/4 cup of the brown sugar, pear juice, applesauce, and marmalade, 1/2 the maple flavor in small mixing bowl and add to the stuffing mix and incorporate until stuffing is evenly moistened.

 - Mix the remaining butter (softened) with the remaining brown sugar, cinnamon and zest and press onto bottom and up sides of the cake pan.
 Slice the halved and cored pears 1/4" thick and arrange on top of brown sugar mixture in a spiral.
 Press 1/2 the chopped nuts in spaces between pears and along the sides.
-Place soaked Mrs. Cubbison's Classic Seasoned Dressing into a mixing bowl and mix with an emersion blender or pulse in a Robocoupe until it is smooth and well mixed.
+Place soaked Mrs. Cubbison's Traditional Seasoned Stuffing into a mixing bowl and mix with an emersion blender or pulse in a Robocoupe until it is smooth and well mixed.

 - (Optional Step: fold whipped egg whites into mixture.
 This will give you a lighter less dense cake.)
 Stir in the rest of the nuts and pour over the pears evenly.
 Bake in the center of the oven on baking sheet for 25-35 min.
 Remove from oven and invert onto serving plate.